 With all the above knowledge, you have learnt how to setup Logical Replication Postgres and get into the practical stuff.
 Now, you will see a real example of how to set up logical replication in PostgreSQL.
 So, let’s start.

-An Example of PostgreSQL Logical Replication
+An Example of Postgres Logical Replication

 You will be setting up logical replication on a table and learning PostgreSQL logical replication step by step.
 Remember that to perform logical replication, you should have the publisher and the subscriber.
 In this case, you will create both in the same host.
 However, you will create them in different ports.